 New Visitor Restrictions Effective for all Ridgeview Hospitals and Clinics

-To keep our patients, team members and community safe, Ridgeview has revised its visitor guidelines due to the progression of coronavirus (COVID-19) effective June 1, 2021.
+To keep our patients, team members and community safe, Ridgeview has revised its visitor guidelines in accordance with CDC recommendations and in response to the changes in progression of coronavirus (COVID-19) effective Sept.
+8, 2021.

-Two visitors per patient, per day (consistent visitors throughout the stay is recommended)
+- COVID-negative: Two visitors per patient, per day (consistent visitors throughout the stay are recommended).

-No visitors are allowed if the patient is known or suspected to have COVID-19, except for compassionate care on a case-by-case basis outlined below.
+- COVID-positive: No visitors are allowed if the patient is known or suspected to have COVID-19, except for compassionate care on a case-by-case basis.